specsolutions/specsync-for-tfs-documentation/important-concepts/tfs-authentication-options.md

-# TFS authentication options
+# Azure DevOps authentication options

-SpecSync supports several authentication options for the [supported TFS systems](../compatibility.md#supported-tfs-systems).
+SpecSync supports several authentication options for the [supported Azure DevOps systems](../compatibility.md#supported-tfs-systems).
 This section provides a summary of how the different authentication options have to be configured:

 For Azure DevOps \(Visual Studio Team Services, VSTS\)